eclipse-keyple/keyple-website/content/learn/developer-guide/reader-plugin-add-on.md

 * In the **plugin** (`XxxPlugin` interface), for dynamic configurations that can be applied to all the readers (e.g. put the readers in sleep mode).<br>
   The API will then be directly accessible from the client application through the `getExtension(...)` method of the plugin registered with Keyple Service.
 * In the **reader** (`XxxReader` interface), for dynamic configurations specific to each reader (e.g. activate/deactivate a LED).<br>
-  The API will then be directly accessible from the client application through the `getExtension(...)` method of the reader provided by the plugin registered with Keyple Service.
+  The API will then be directly accessible from the client application through the `getReaderExtension(...)` method of the reader provided by the plugin registered with Keyple Service.

 ---
 ## Set up dev environment